Shriya1503/AI-Water-Classifier/README.md

 Test: Dip sensors in water and press the physical button.

+## 🔮 Future Roadmap

+* **🛠️ Custom PCB Integration:** Transition from breadboard prototyping to a custom-designed, miniaturized PCB that integrates the XIAO BLE, power management, and sensor interfaces into a single board.
+* **🖊️ "Smart Pen" Form Factor:** Design and 3D print a sleek, waterproof, pen-shaped enclosure.
+This "Probe-Pen" will house the battery, PCB, and sensors, making the device truly pocket-sized and field-deployable.
+* **🔋 Solar Autonomy:** Add micro-solar harvesting to extend battery life indefinitely for remote monitoring stations.
+* **📱 Native Mobile App:** Port the Web Bluetooth functionality to a native Flutter/Kotlin app for background monitoring and push notifications.

 📜 License

 This project is open-source under the MIT License.